DanieleBocchino/DanieleBocchino/README.md

 - 🌱 I’m currently learning **AWS** and **Machine Learning**

 <h3 align="left">Projects:</h3>
 During university I developed a few projects.
-If you want you can see them here, on my GitHub I'm so passionate about software development that I invest much of my free time in creating mobile and web applications.
+If you want you can see them here, on my GitHub.<br/>
+I'm so passionate about software development that I invest much of my free time in creating mobile and web applications.

 - 🧑‍💻 My non-university projects are : <br/>